 Submissions must be in English and conform to the Bluebook style of legal citation.
 Please note that Bluebook citations almost always include a “pincite”—that is, a specific page or paragraph number or range—showing where a quotation, paraphrase, or idea is supported in the source.
 If a reader unfamiliar with the source could not easily locate the textual support for your statement, the pincite is insufficiently precise.

 A complete application includes the article, an abstract, a word count, and the author’s CV or resume.
-We prefer to receive article submissions through the ExpressO system, although authors may also submit by email to email@example.com.
+We prefer to receive article submissions through Scholastica or by email to email@example.com.

 Please do not submit the same article more than once or by more than one delivery method.

-If you have received an offer of publication from another journal and seek expedited review, please use the Expedite function in ExpressO or contact the Head Articles Editor at firstname.lastname@example.org, using the subject line “Expedited Review.”
+If you have received an offer of publication from another journal and seek expedited review, please contact the Editor-in-Chief, Lorenzo Paganetti, at firstname.lastname@example.org, using the subject line “Expedited Review.”
 In the email body, please include the title of the article, the journal(s) from which you have an offer of publication, and the date by which you must receive a decision from CJEL.

 Columbia Law School J.D. and LL.M. student notes are considered only through the Journal’s internal notes competition.
 At this time, we do not accept submissions from current J.D. and LL.M. students at other schools, but we encourage them to submit posts for our blog, Preliminary Reference.